NtshuxieGitHub/band_page/README.md

 ## Features

-- About Westlife
+- Home page featuriing tour dates
-- Image of the band
+- About page featuring details about the band
-- More about Westlife
+- Store page with Albums, merch and a cart - fully interactive: you can add items, remove items, update quantity, update tota cost, and interact with the cehckout buttom
-- Footer with copyright and social media links
+- UPDATE FEATURE TO WORK ON: Add Sign Up, Sign In page for user purchases with Card Payment Systems.
+Integrate with a backend system such as a database to store login details and order details

 ## Built With